 When installed, the Insight tag sets a first-party LinkedIn Ads ID and cookies in users’ browsers to monitor behavior and support attribution.
 For best performance, features like enhanced matching and automatic website actions tracking allow advertisers to deepen insight and improve campaign performance - while maintaining user privacy through data pseudonymization and strict retention policies.

-1. Please make sure to use the latest version of the official LinkedIn Insight tag, that supports reporting of the event ID.
+1. Please make sure to use the latest version of the official LinkedIn Insight tag, which supports reporting of the event ID.

 2. When you send a conversion through multiple methods, you need to create a conversion rule for each data source (browser and server).
 For the browser source - conversion rule ID will be available to you during the conversion creation process in the user interface.